 - Enhanced security through reducing contact with warehouse operatives and hence exposure to theft.
 A factor that is key for high-value products.

 - Reduced handling errors and damage to product and equipment as automated systems operate at consistent speeds, handling items securely and precisely.

 - Lower transportation costs using intelligent software to organise the loading of vehicles.
 This ensures optimum space utilisation and correct drop sequence for the most fuel-efficient routes.

-- Better management information through improved gathering and storing of relevant operational data.
+- Better management information and warehouse management systems through improved gathering and storing of relevant operational data.

 Warehouses have to be more efficient as the competition heats up.

-For more information and to speak to an expert please contact us on 01628 487000
+So for more information on automating your warehouse and to speak to an expert please contact us on 01628 487000